EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destinies/Alchemist.md

 ## Level 10

 Quick thinking: your improvised granades action no longer costs action token.
-You add INT for each flux damage dice and if you hit enemy you deal additional INT wounds to it (min 1).
+You add INT for each flux damage die and if you hit enemy you deal additional INT wounds to it (min 1).